 According to Aadhaar Act, the Unique Identification Authority of India (UIDAI) allows every citizen to keep a soft copy of their Aadhaar card which is as legitimate as the physical one.
 For validating the digital copy, it comes with a printed signature as proof.Aadhaar is a 12-digit identity number based on biometrics and demographic data.
 It is commonly referred to as proof of residence and not citizenship.

 Dharavi, infamous as one of the world's largest slums, is located in the heart of India's financial capital - Mumbai.
 A city within a city, it is one unending stretch of narrow dirty lanes, open sewers and cramped huts.
 Read More..

 - Motera StadiumThe Gujarat Cricket Association-owned Sardar Patel Stadium, more popularly known as Motera Stadium, is one of the premier cricket grounds in India.
-The venue is located in Ahmedabad city in the state of Gujarat.
+It was renamed Narendra Modi stadium on February 24, 2021 after the incumbent prime minister of India.
 Read More..

 - Arun Jaitley stadiumThe Arun Jaitley stadium in Delhi is the second oldest cricket stadium in India.
 Also known as Ferozeshah Kotla ground, the stadium hosts international, Indian Premier League (IPL) and domestic cricket matches.
 Read More..

 - Jim Corbett National ParkJim Corbett National Park is situated at the foothills of the Himalayas, Jim Corbett National Park in Uttarakhand is India's oldest national park.
 It was established in 1936 as Hailey National Park to save the endangered species of Bengal Tiger and was first renamed Ramganga in the mid-1950s, before the name was finally changed to Corbett later that decade in memory of Jim Corbett, a well-known British sportsman and writer.
 Read More..